On the Krein-Rutman theorem and beyond: Introduction

-This abstract theory is motivated and illustrated by several examples of differential, intro-differential and integral operators.
+This abstract theory is motivated and illustrated by several examples of (partial) differential, integro-differential and integral operators.
 In particular, we revisit the first eigenvalue problem and the asymptotic stability of the first eigenvector for

 - some parabolic equations in a bounded domain and in the whole space;

 - some transport equations in a bounded or unbounded domain, including some growth-fragmentation models and some kinetic models;